neowinx/planeteers/README.md

 ## Motivation

-I just recently find out about all the [ LoRa ](https://en.wikipedia.org/wiki/LoRa#LoRaWAN) stuff, and since it's relatively new to me (even though it has been around quite some years already)
+I just recently found out about all the [ LoRa ](https://en.wikipedia.org/wiki/LoRa#LoRaWAN) stuff, and since it's relatively new to me (even though it has been around quite some years already)
 I have been trying to devise a project to use it

 Around this time, I stumble with the [ AireLibre ](https://airelib.re/) initiave, and since the project is revolving around